septadev/GTFS/README.md

 # GTFS

-Latest GTFS: 02-21-16
+Latest GTFS: 04-10-16

+Updated bus schedule
+   * Route 65 going on detour
+   * Modified times to put them in sync with rail changes

-New bus schedule
+New rail schedule
-Extending rail from previous expiration GTFS to 04/16/16
+   * Changes to Airport times during Weekend service

 Known issues:
+  * Certain trains have times a few minutes earlier than printed schedules